trans/yamldom.cr/README.md

 # YAML DOM

 **IMPORTANT!!!
-This project has been shit canned because Crystal can't polymorph enumeration over Array and Hash.
-The makes this kind of API, while already difficult (because Crystal is a strongly typed language), essentially impossible.
+This project has been shit-canned because Crystal can't polymorph enumeration over Array and Hash.
+That makes this kind of API, while already difficult (because Crystal is a strongly typed language), essentially impossible.
 Sorry kids, you are stuck with pull parsing.**